AndrewMSilva/DSQLite/README.md

-# DSQLite: a distributed solution for SQLite3 platforms
+# DSQLite: a distributed service for SQLite3 platforms
 To do